 The living room, the eating area & when weather permits, the back deck & front porch.
 Be aware that this is my home - it's not a hotel!
 If you arrive after 9:00 pm, kindly be very quiet when you arrive so you don't disturb my good neighbors.

-Interaction with Guests
+Interaction with guests

-Other Things to Note
+Other things to note

 Breakfast is usually homemade pancakes or eggs, if you prefer - or both.
 Cold cereal, hot oatmeal, & whole wheat toast are also options.
 I'm happy to serve you a nice breakfast.
 If you'd like breakfast, I'm grateful if you can let me know what you'd like before you arrive, so I can be sure I have all the ingredients.

 I prefer guests who can book at last two or three days in advance of their stay.
 This gives me adequate time to prepare your room.

 In my home, quiet is important.
 The bedrooms in my house are close together.
-Because I work full-time, I ask guests to be considerate & very quiet after 11:00 pm.
+Because I work full-time, I ask guests to be considerate & very quiet after 10:30 pm.

 I would ask that you remove your shoes when you enter my house.
 Also, my hardwood floors were recently refinished so I would ask you not to wheel or drag a suitcase on the floors (including the floor of the guest room).
 Rather than carry a large, heavy suitcase up the stairs to the guest room, my guests have found it easier to bring only a small suitcase or overnight bag into the house.